- COP OR FLOP: Do You Need the New Black Opium Illicit Green Perfume in Your Collection - February 1, 2022

 Let me just preface this by saying this is not intended to offend any brand, spokesperson or concerning party that has been a part of this whole “inclusivity” wave in the beauty industry.
 I appreciate all of the relationships that I have fostered with brands as a writer and I’m genuinely always excited to see representation put at the forefront of the beauty industry.
-However, with inclusivity being “trendy”, now is a better time than ever to ask if it’s genuine or just a quick way for brands to gain some extra cash by tapping into a forgotten demographic.
+However, with inclusivity being “trendy”, now is a better time than ever to ask if it’s genuine or just a quick way for brands to gain some extra cash by tapping into a forgotten but admired demographic.

 I don’t know about you but I spotted this inclusivity trend from a mile away

 It all started with my retail cosmetics days when all the brands on the floor were asked to swap out the light shades of foundation on display for darker ones.
-I can say confidently at that time (back in 2012) it was coming from a good place and done in efforts to show women of color who were routinely left out of shade ranges that yes, we got you.
+I can say confidently at that time (back in 2012) it was coming from a good place and done in efforts to show women of color who were routinely left out of shade ranges that “yes, we got you”.
 At the time, drug store brands were slowly heading in that direction but I wasn’t going to hold my breath until it happened.

-I attended an event early in 2019 for a brand and their inclusivity efforts.
+I attended an event early in 2019 for a brand and its inclusivity efforts.
 When I looked around the room , there were two more black women–none of which were behind the scenes decision makers for the brands making these “progressive moves”

 Every time I write a news story or a review for a brand that, has either launched a super inclusive shade range or extended a previous one, I have to bring up Fenty Beauty.
 It’s no secret that Fenty did not come to play with these brands when they pulled up fresh on the scene with 40 shades of foundation from jump.
 Were they the first brand to have 40 shades of foundation ever?
 No. Were they the first to have them from the beginning in a well thought out fashion that pretty much nailed all parts of the color spectrum?
 Pretty much.
 Since the “Fentification” of the beauty industry, brands have been in a chokehold to follow suit making it harder to decipher if the beauty industry took it as a wake up call not driven by its monetary benefits.